ielab/health-search-tutorial/README.md

 The range of health information available - from electronic medical records, to medical literature, to health advice on the web - all leads to complex requirements that often require novel solutions to these different problems.

-The key challenge in health search is how to bridge the \emph{sematic gap}: the mismatch between the raw data and the way a human being interprets it.
-Although particularly prevalent in health search, the semantic gap problem is found in all domains~\cite{allan2012a}; advances in health search can thus advance the whole field.
+The key challenge in health search is how to bridge the *sematic gap*: the mismatch between the raw data and the way a human being interprets it.
+Although particularly prevalent in health search, the semantic gap problem is found in all domains; advances in health search can thus advance the whole field.

 Key challenges include: